-- i) Units of Local government and Housing Finance Corporations may use this activity type under a subrecipient contract.
-Developers and nonprofits may not use this activity type. - ii) Clearance is intended to address areas of greatest need, where subrecipients can prove that blighted structures are affecting property values in the area and pose a threat to human health, safety, and public welfare.
+- i.
+Units of Local Government and Housing Finance Corporations may use this activity type under a subrecipient contract.
+Developers may not use this activity type.
+Nonprofit subrecipients may only use this activity type if it is a land banked property, or part of a redevelopment activity. - ii.
+Clearance is intended to address areas of greatest need, where subrecipients can prove that blighted structures are affecting property values in the area and pose a threat to human health, safety, and public welfare.
 Local definition of blight may be applied, with the exception of a finding of "moral blight".
-Funds to complete demolition activities not associated with acquisition, rehabilitation, or redevelopment will be provided as a grant.
+Funds to complete demolition activities not associated with acquisition, rehabilitation, or redevelopment will be provided as a grant. - iii.
+This activity cannot be utilized to meet the federal low income target requirement for 50% AMI, but may be used in conjunction with other eligible activities. - iv.
+Blighted structures to be removed should be located in eligible census tracts, in which 51% or more of the households are at or below 120% of the AMI. - v.
+Subrecipients may reserve NSP1-PI demolition funds to remove blighted structures on properties they do not own, provided they are granted authority under law.
+Applicants may be required to demonstrate that all notice periods have concluded before reserving demolition funds and certify that there are no pending appeals against the demolition or that an elected judge or an appointed municipal judge in a court of record has approved the demolition. - vi.
+If the subrecipient will record a lien on the property after demolition in accordance with local ordinance or custom, program income created by the lien must be returned to TDHCA upon receipt.
+HUD requires a LURA to be filed if the total federal investment in a property is \$25,000 or greater.
+TDHCA may require specific language to be included in demolition liens, providing for return of program income, or the subrecipient may be subject to a deferred, payable, unsecured note at zero percent (0%) interest, equal to the amount of the demolition costs. - vii.
+Activity Delivery Costs: Activity Delivery Costs directly associated with the activity of clearance are limited to 10% of the hard costs required to carry out the activity.

-- iii) This activity cannot be utilized to meet the federal low income target requirement for 50% AMFI, but may be used in conjunction with other eligible activities. - iv) Blighted structures to be removed should be located in eligible census tracts, in which 51% or more of the households are at or below 120% of the AMFI. - v) Subrecipients may use NSP1-PI demolition funds to remove blighted structures on properties they do not own, provided they are granted authority under law. - vi) If the subrecipient will record a lien on the property after demolition in accordance with local ordinance or custom, program income created by the lien must be returned to TDHCA upon receipt.
-TDHCA may requires specific language to included in demolition liens, providing for return of program income, or the subrecipient may be subject to a deferred, payable, unsecured note at zero percent (0%) interest, equal to the amount of the demolition costs. - vii) Activity Delivery Costs: Activity delivery costs directly associated with the activity of clearance are limited to 5% of the hard costs required to carry out the activity.
-At the discretion of the Department, activity delivery costs exceeding per unit limits may be spread among the portfolio of properties as long as the activity delivery costs do not exceed the respective percentages for the Eligible Use Budget line items.
+e) Redevelopment

-f) Redevelopment
+Activity Type: NSP eligible use (E) Redevelop Demolished or Vacant Properties CDBG

-Activity Type: NSP eligible use (E) Redevelop Demolished or Vacant Properties CDBG Eligible Activities: 24 CFR §570.201(a) Acquisition, (b) Disposition, (i) Relocation, (n) Homeownership Assistance (restricted)
+Eligible Activities: 24 CFR §570.201(a) Acquisition, (b) Disposition, (i) Relocation, (n) Homeownership Assistance